mahalakshmijgpersonal-sketch/Multivariate-Linear-Regression/README.md

 Predict the CO2 emission of a car where the weight is 2300kg and the volume is 1300cm cube.

 ## Program:
-Developed by : Tamil Selvan S
+Developed by : MAHALAKSHMI J
-Reg No : 25018815
+Reg No : 25008001
 ```
 import pandas as pd
 from sklearn import linear_model